nikolainechaev/MotorCarrierList/README.md

-# Full-Stack Development and CI/CD Integration
+# :truck: Motor Carrier List :articulated_lorry:

+## **Description**

+This app is designed to assist freight brokers by providing a convenient way to manage and record information about representatives from various carriers.
+It streamlines the process of keeping track of carrier contacts, making it easier for brokers to organize, update, and access important details about their business partners.

+## **Full-Stack Development with Azure SQL, CI/CD, and Secure Secret Management**

-This project showcases my skills in backend and frontend development, cloud integration using CI/CD pipelines, and Azure SQL database.
-It also includes comprehensive UI and API integration tests to ensure end-to-end functionality.
+This project demonstrates my expertise in full-stack development, focusing on seamless integration of cloud technologies using CI/CD pipelines, secure secret management with GitHub Secrets, and robust data management with Azure SQL Database.
+It includes both UI and API tests to ensure end-to-end quality and functionality.

-## Overview
+## **Overview**

-- Backend Development: Created a RESTful API using .NET Core.
+- **Backend**: Created a RESTful API using .NET Core.
-- Frontend Development: Built a user interface using Angular.
+- **Frontend**: Built a user interface using Angular.
-- Cloud Integration: Implemented CI/CD pipelines with GitHub Actions.
+- **Cloud Integration**: Implemented CI/CD pipelines with GitHub Actions.
-- Database Integration: Connected directly to an Azure SQL database for data persistence.
+- **Database Integration**: Connected directly to an Azure SQL database for data persistence.
-- UI and API Testing: Conducted end-to-end testing using Playwright.
+- **UI and API Testing**: Conducted end-to-end testing using Playwright.